yndc/com.elfenlabs.scripting/README.md

 # Elfenscript

-An interpreted language designed for Unity DOTS.
+An interpreted language designed for game scripting.

 - Interpreted
 - Static typing
 - No garbage collection
--

 ## Quickstart